saritasa-nest/saritasa-dotnet-tools/docs/messages/index.rst

         CommandValidation ---> CommandHandlerLocator ---> CommandExecutor ---> Repository

 Middleware makes an action on your message context.
 You can create and insert your own custom middleware into pipeline to add additional logic to whole application.
+Here is a brief diagram:

     .. image:: messages-overview.png